appgardenstudios/hyaline-github-app-config/README.md

 ### [_manual_extract-all.yml](.github/workflows/_manual_extract-all.yml)
 Triggers extraction for all valid repositories and sites that have been configured.

 **Usage:** Run manually via workflow dispatch to extract documentation from all configured sources.
-No prerequisites required.

 **Inputs:**
 The workflow supports the following inputs: